intuition-dev/intuDocs/docs/README.md

 ### Metabake is open source and extensible low-code productivity tool for programmers.

 ## Overview
 Metabake mbake CLI tool is a modern way to generate websites and dynamic webapps via low-code to help you achieve high developer productivity, without additional effort.
 Metabake open source tool helps you deliver web apps 10X faster with less coding by leveraging our documented high-productivity approaches/pillars.
-It leverages static generation; with Pug, Markdown and more; including dynamic apps, data binding, extensible baseCMS, components and more.
+It leverages static generation; with Pug, Markdown and more; including dynamic apps, data binding, extensible CMS, components and more.

 Metabake is a simple tool, but can build any type of an app or website, and it allows for gradual adoption.
 You can start by slowly adopting just a few of its approaches.